IoannaAngelikiKapetanidou/ns3-tcp-ledbatpp/README.md

 4) (Re-)build ns-3.
-5) You may use the tcp-variants-examples to experiment with tcp-ledbatpp by setting 'TcpLedbatpp' as the transport protocol:
+5) You may use the tcp-variants-comparison example (found under the _/examples/tcp_ directory) to experiment with Ledbat++ by setting 'TcpLedbatpp' as the transport protocol:
    ```
    std::string transport_prot = "TcpLedbatpp";
    ```